hhafzahh/hhafzahh/README.md

 ## In Future I would like to...
 - Learn React
 - Learn Docker & Kubernetes
-- Create more meaning applications
+- Create more meaningful applications
-- create a Quranic Mobile Application (need more experience first - so might take time!)
+- Create a Quranic Mobile Application